uriweb/uri-component-library/README.md

 CL 5.0.1 is a bug fix release.

-* Fixes an issue that prevented YouTube videos in hero components from playing
+* Fixes multiple issues with sizing, resizing, and controlling YouTube videos in video and hero components
-* Fixes an issue that caused YouTube videos in video components to size properly
+* Fixes a warning when custom classes aren't set in tabs
 * Updates development tools

 For complete details, see the [commit history](https://github.com/uriweb/uri-component-library/pull/207/commits) and the [issue tracker](https://github.com/uriweb/uri-component-library/issues).